 Despite the lack of clinical trial evaluation, individuals with CGL are encouraged to follow a high carbohydrate, low-fat diet.
 Such a diet can improve chylomicronemia associated with acute pancreatitis.
 However, such diets may also raise very low density lipoprotein triglyceride concentration.
 It is important that children still consume sufficient energy for proper growth and development.
 Regular exercise and maintaining a healthy weight are also encouraged as a way to decrease the chances of developing diabetes.

-Individuals with extreme hypertriglyceridemia may be treated with fibric acid derivatives, statins, or n-3 polyunsaturated fatty acids.
+Individuals with extreme hypertriglyceridemia may be treated with fibric acid derivatives, statins, or n-3 polyunsaturated fatty acids from fish oils.

 The characteristic loss of adipose tissue in individuals with CGL cannot be reversed.
 Consequently, cosmetic surgery may be beneficial in improving appearance.
 Individuals with severe facial lipodystrophy can undergo reconstructive facial surgery including fascial grafts from the thighs, free flaps from the anterolateral thigh, anterior abdomen, or temporalis muscle.

-In some cases, liver disease can ultimately require a liver transplantation.
+In some patients, liver disease can ultimately require a liver transplantation.

 Additional therapies to treat individuals with CGL are symptomatic and supportive and follow regular, standard guidelines.
 Diabetes is treated with standard therapies.
 After the onset of diabetes, hyperglycemic drugs such as metformin and sulfonylureas may be recommended to treat hyperglycemia.
 Insulin can also be used to treat individuals with CGL and diabetes, although extremely high doses are often required.
 Although drug therapy is commonly used, there have been no clinical trials to establish the optimal use of drug therapy to treat the metabolic complications associated with CGL.